North Shore by the mile

 Across from Judge C.R.
 Magney State Park, historic Naniboujou is a quiet retreat.

 145.0 Grand Portage National Monument.
-This re-created North West Co. post at the end of an 8˝-mile big detour — grand portage — around rapids on the Pigeon River once was the center of the fur-trade universe.
+This re-created North West Company post at the end of an 8˝-mile big detour — the grand portage — around rapids on the Pigeon River once was the center of the fur-trade universe.

-Admission is free, and there's a new Heritage Center down the road that highlights Ojibwe culture and contributions to the fur trade.
+Admission is free.
+Down the road, the Heritage Center highlights Ojibwe culture and contributions to the fur trade.

 © Beth Gauper